thermalogic/SEES/guide/UMLPython.md

-# Creating UML diagrams for python code
+# Creating UML diagrams for Python code

 ## 1 Softwares

-### 1.1 Creating UML diagram for python code
+### 1.1 Creating UML diagram for Python code

 Pylint is shipped with Pyreverse which creates UML diagram for python code